ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 # FAQ about licensing and Bring Your Own License
 {: #faq_byol}

-Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.cloud}} for VMware® Solutions.
+Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.vmwaresolutions_full}}.

 ## Where to manage the licenses and components that are ordered through VMware vSphere?
 {: #faq_byol-license-mgmt}